Keyboard shortcuts

 participant Materializer as Registration::AllocationMaterializer

-participant RosterService as Roster::MaintenanceService
+participant RosterService as Rosters::MaintenanceService

-participant SubGroup as Roster::Rosterable (e.g., Tutorial)
+participant SubGroup as Rosters::Rosterable (e.g., Tutorial)

 participant Lecture as Lecture Roster